 - Develop effective communication and interpersonal skills that incorporate the values of respect and dignity for all in every interaction.

 - Work at the intersection between creation, innovation and socially responsible action.

 25-35 hours/week of service at a community based organization;

-Ongoing (2-3 per term) internship reflections throughout the duration of the CSL experience;
+Ongoing (two to three per term) internship reflections throughout the duration of the CSL experience;

-Regular meetings with supervisor (2-3 per term) to discuss strengths, challenges and opportunities;
+Regular meetings with supervisor (two to three per term) to discuss strengths, challenges, and opportunities;